danomatika/ofxPd/README.md

 Running the Example Project
 ---------------------------

-The example projects are in the `example` folder.
+The example project is in the `example` folder.

 ### OSX

-Xcode3: Open the Xcode project and hit "Build and Run".
-You might want to choose "Release" instead of "Debug" for faster performance.

-Xcode4: Open the Xcode project, select the "ofxPdExample" scheme, and hit "Run".
+Open the Xcode project, select the "example-Debug" scheme, and hit "Run".

 ### Linux